 So, would I use the site again – yes, if there was something on it I considered a bargain.
 Would I recommend the site – for sure, which is why I am telling you about it here.
 And the wine?
 Well, we had a bottle last night and it is fantastic!

-disclaimer: I was asked to share this website with my readers which I have done so only because I think it is worth sharing.
+Disclosure: I was asked to share this website with my readers which I have done so only because I think it is worth sharing.
 Even though I received a gift from 5 Ounces there was no understanding that I would review the site and I have not been paid to write this review.
-This is in line with my blogging policy.
+This post is in line with my blogging policy.